Coop Waste Management Systems: The Deep Litter Method

 There’s no denying it.
 If you own chickens, you must figure out a way to deal with the droppings that build up inside of the coop.
 The Deep Litter Method is a great approach to this that not only cuts down on time and labor but incorporates well with your garden and homestead.

 The deep litter method is basically an “in-coop” composting bin right under your chickens.
-If done properly, it can save you some time with less frequent coop cleanouts and also yields a fabulous composted humus that is ready for your garden or flower beds.
+If done properly, it can save you some time with less frequent coop cleanouts and also yields a fabulous composted humus that is ready for your garden or flower beds and a warmer coop for your flock in winter months.
 If done incorrectly, it can threaten the health of your flock.
 Getting the carbon-nitrogen balance correct is the key in using the deep litter method.

 Basic steps of the Deep Litter Method